spatie/icalendar-generator/README.md

 );
 ```

-Or on a specific weekday in the month:
+Or on a specific weekday of a week in the month:

 ```php
 $rrule = RRule::frequeny(RecurrenceFrequency::monthly())->onWeekDay(